2017–18 Louisiana–Monroe Warhawks women's basketball team

-The 2017–18 Louisiana–Monroe women's basketball team represents University of Louisiana at Monroe in the 2017–18 NCAA Division I women's basketball season.
-The Warhawks, led by fourth year head coach Jeff Dow, play their home games at Fant–Ewing Coliseum and were members of the Sun Belt Conference.
-They finished the season 4–26, 1–17 in Sun Belt play to finish in last place.
+The 2017–18 Louisiana–Monroe women's basketball team represented University of Louisiana at Monroe in the 2017–18 NCAA Division I women's basketball season.
+The Warhawks, led by fourth-year head coach Jeff Dow, played their home games at Fant–Ewing Coliseum and were members of the Sun Belt Conference.
+They finished the season 4–26, 1–17 in Sun Belt play, to finish in last place.
 They lost in the first round of the Sun Belt women's tournament to South Alabama.

 Previous season

-They finished the season 6–24, 3–15 in Sun Belt play to finish in last place.
+They finished the 2016–17 season 6–24, 3–15 in Sun Belt play, to finish in last place.
 They lost in the first round of the Sun Belt women's tournament to Louisiana–Lafayette.